OpenReplicant/ProtoReplicant/README.md

 ![Image](/vrm-ui/assets/VU-VRM.gif?raw=true "VU-VRM")

-THIS IS AN EARLY POC/PROTOTYPE - FIGURE IT OUT ON YOUR OWN, OR DON'T.
+THIS IS AN EARLY POC/PROTOTYPE - FIGURE IT OUT ON YOUR OWN, OR DON'T. EXPERIMENTAL!

 The immediate goal is to provide a practical framework for multi-model AI agents.
 Using a web browser as the execution environment more than simply a thin client.